 Price Range: $14,000-$90,000

-Consider it an icing on the cake.
+Consider it the icing on the cake.
 Even though well-preserved and fully restored models cost almost $100,000, the V12 powered Lincoln Continental can still be found for less than $20,000.
 And that is affordable for such a classic car.
 Classic and classy, the original Continental came with Lincoln-Zephyr V12 and nothing else under its hood.
-Furthermore, 292ci 4.8L mill was the last V12 engine ever to grace one American production car.
+Furthermore, 292ci 4.8L mill was the last V12 engine ever to grace an American production car.
 So, if classics are your thing, there’s hardly a better choice than the first gen Lincoln Continental.
 They could either serve as an affordable classic car or expensive project car.
 Or you can splash the cash and snag one already restored up.
 It’s up to you, really.

 What V12 Cars Are Available For Those With Unlimited Budgets?